pagkly/Zed/Investopedia3/Understanding the Durbin Watson Statistic.md

 Understanding the Durbin Watson Statistic
 ## What Is the Durbin Watson Statistic?

-The Durbin Watson (DW) statistic is a test for [autocorrelation](https://www.investopedia.com/terms/a/autocorrelation.asp) in the residuals from a statistical [regression analysis](https://www.investopedia.com/terms/r/regression.asp).
+The Durbin Watson (DW) statistic is a test for [[autocorrelation]](https://www.investopedia.com/terms/a/autocorrelation.asp) in the residuals from a statistical [[regression analysis]](https://www.investopedia.com/terms/r/regression.asp).
 The Durbin-Watson statistic will always have a value between 0 and 4.
 A value of 2.0 means that there is no autocorrelation detected in the sample.
 Values from 0 to less than 2 indicate positive autocorrelation and values from from 2 to 4 indicate negative autocorrelation.

 A stock price displaying positive autocorrelation would indicate that the price yesterday has a positive correlation on the price today—so if the stock fell yesterday, it is also likely that it falls today.
 A security that has a negative autocorrelation, on the other hand, has a negative influence on itself over time—so that if it fell yesterday, there is a greater likelihood it will rise today.